brizow/HiddenConnectionString/README.txt

 Why I Used This:
-I needed this little file for a project while working with our Lead Production scheudler.
+I needed this little file for a project while working with our Lead Production scheduler.
 We leveraged an Excel spreadsheet she was already using to connect to SQl, pull down job status data, and populate which process the scheduled jobs were in.
 This job status data came from the Job Tracking System I developed.